Efficient Ensemble Conditional Independence Test Framework for Causal Discovery: Method

 \subsection{Ensemble Conditional Independence Test Framework}

 Given $n$ samples from a joint distribution over $X$, $Y$, and $Z$, our goal is to test whether $X \perp\!\!\!\perp Y \mid Z$ using an arbitrary base CIT method.
 However, as the sample size $n$ grows, the computational cost of many CIT methods can become prohibitive due to their high complexity.
-Inspired by ensemble learning, we propose the Ensemble Conditional Independence Test (E-CIT) framework to address this issue, as illustrated in Figure~\ref{fig:framework}.
+Inspired by ensemble learning, we propose the Ensemble Conditional Independence Test (E-CIT) framework to address this issue, as shown in Figure~\ref{fig:framework}.
 We partition the entire dataset into $K$ subsets of size $n_k$, where $n = K n_k$.
 The base CIT is applied independently to each subset, yielding p-values $\{p_1, \ldots, p_K\}$, which are then combined into a final p-value.
 When $n_k$ is fixed, this ensures that the overall computational cost scales linearly with $n$, regardless of the original complexity of the CIT method.

-As shown in Figure~\ref{fig:framework}, appropriately sized subsets can retain sufficient information to capture conditional dependence.
-However, unlike classical parametric hypothesis tests and their associated p-value combination~\citep{ACAT,StableComb}, CITs have a more complex alternative hypothesis $H_1$: conditional dependence.
-As a result, the distribution of p-values under $H_1$ can vary significantly across different data-generating mechanisms and CIT methods.
+As illustrated in Figure~\ref{fig:framework}, subsets of sufficient size can effectively capture conditional dependence.
+However, unlike classical parametric hypothesis tests and their associated p-value combination methods~\citep{ACAT,StableComb}, CITs have a more complex alternative hypothesis, leading to p-value distributions that vary significantly across data-generating mechanisms and base CIT methods.
 This variability poses a challenge for p-value combination, since the statistical properties of a combination method depend heavily on the alternative distribution of p-values~\citep{choosing}.
 Therefore, to ensure broad applicability across scenarios and methods, a flexible aggregation strategy that maintains statistical properties under diverse conditions is essential.
 In the next section, we propose such a method based on the properties of stable distributions for the E-CIT framework.